-Other: If >1 acre is disturbed and the BUA is increased, site must address Phase 2 requirements, Water Quality and Water Quantity Control must be addressed.
+Other: Maximum High Density development with sewer is 70% BUA, Low Density with sewer is 25% BUA.
+Water Quality and Water Quantity Control must be addressed for the entire site.
 All BUA must be treated by a State approved water quality BMP/SCM.
 Water Quantity Control must reduce the 1yr, 2yr & 10yr 24hr storms to pre-development levels.
-State and Corps permits are required for any stream/wetland disturbance and or crossing.